base/base/docs/specs/interop/predeploys.md

 The `OptimismMintableERC20Factory` is updated to use `CREATE3` instead of `CREATE2`.
 This will remove the compiler's dependency on address computation.

-The salt SHOULD depend on the inputs:
+The salt SHOULD depend on the following inputs:
 `remoteToken`, `name`, `symbol`, and `decimals`.
+This will ensure a unique address for each set of ERC20 metadata.

 A reference implementation looks like the following: